 The 2021 forecast for new car registrations from the SMMT started at 1.83 million reduced in July to 1.820mm and in October revised down to 1.66mm.
 Our forecast followed a similar trajectory.
 Final results were 1.65mm - down +1.0% higher than 2020 but -28.8% down on 2019.
-New car supply issues will continue to limit registrations in 2022, but our forecast for this year is an improvement to 1.95mm, although this remains -16% down on 2019 levels.
+New car supply issues will continue to limit registrations in 2022, but our current forecast for this year is an improvement to 1.8mm (an improvement of +9%), although this remains -22% down on 2019 levels.
+This will be reviewed again following analysis of April data, after the disruption of the key month of March due to the war in the Ukraine.

-Our forecast for 2022 assumes a relatively strong recovery in the second half, although some supply issues are likely to linger.
+Our forecast for 2022 assumes a relatively strong recovery in the second half, but also assumes that some further supply issues are likely to occur.
 We expect that registrations will gradually increase to a level above 2.3 million registrations by 2024, but not reaching the peaks seen in 2016.